 Labor leader, socialist, and five-time presidential candidate Eugene V. Debs (1855–1926) had a twofold relationship with the First Amendment.

-First, as a member of an unpopular minority, he appealed for protection under the amendment.
-Second, as a labor organizer, he was at the forefront of workers’ appeals for statutory protection in an area that appeared to be neglected by the amendment.
+First, as a member of an unpopular minority, he appealed for protection under the Amendment.
+Second, as a labor organizer, he was at the forefront of workers’ appeals for statutory protection in an area that appeared to be neglected by the Amendment.
 Although Debs lost his battles, his causes won the war.

-Debs was born in Terre Haute, Ind., in 1855.
+Debs was born in Terre Haute, Indiana, in 1855.
 He served his hometown as city clerk from 1879 to 1883; two years later, he served in the Indiana legislature.
 But it was Debs’s early work at age 14 in the railroad shops and as a locomotive fireman soon thereafter that led to his labor leadership role.
 He helped organize a local branch of the Brotherhood of Locomotive Firemen and was later elected the union’s national secretary-treasurer in 1880.
 Debs led a successful strike against the Great Northern Railway that achieved national prominence during the Pullman Strike in the summer of 1894.

-Acting as the president of the American Railway Union, which he had formed, Debs led workers in a strike against the Pullman Palace Car (Railroad) Company and a boycott of its enterprises when the profitable railroad reduced wages in its company town of Pullman, Ill., without enacting a corresponding reduction in living costs.
+Acting as the president of the American Railway Union, which he had formed, Debs led workers in a strike against the Pullman Palace Car (Railroad) Company and a boycott of its enterprises when the profitable railroad reduced wages in its company town of Pullman, Illinois, without enacting a corresponding reduction in living costs.

 Debs defies court injunction against strike